 The District has adopted all current Statements of the Governmental Accounting Standards Board (GASB) that are applicable.
-At June 30, 2023, the District implemented the following new standards issued by GASB:
+At June 30, 2024, the District implemented the following new standards issued by GASB which had no impact on the District:

 U. Implementation of New Accounting Standards